carolinefrance/Eye-Exercise/README.md

 # Eye-Exercise
 The code for this exercise was created by faculty for MiT xPro's Professional Certificate in Coding: Full Stack Development with MERN course (August 2022 cohort).
-I modified the style of the map.
+I modified the style by overlaying a mask and changing the orientation, size, and position of elements.

 ##### Caroline J. France
 Last updated on 29 November 2022